neopragma/sociabletests/README.md

 ## Cheating

 Approaching this with Detroit School TDD, I would not make assumptions about what classes to create.
-Instead, I would start writing microtests to tease out information about what the design "wants" to be, and when the test suite answers that question I would extract the production code into those classes and clean up the remaining test code.
+Instead, I would start writing microtests to tease out information about what the design "wants" to be, and when the test suite answers that question I would extract the production code into the appropriate classes and clean up the remaining test code.

 But that's not the point of the exercise.
 We want to get down to the mocks vs. Nullables exploration right away.
 So, I'll assume we'll want a Weather class that responds to client requests for the day that had the smallest temperature spread, and an adapter class to read the data from an external source.
+Those will be our two components, with one depending on the other.

 ## Separation of concerns

 The client request may arrive from any sort of user interface or API.
 The code in the Weather class needn't know anything about that.

 ## Java

+The first language to explore is Java, an OO language with static typing.

+### Java version using mocks, step 1

 By convention, nearly all Java developers separate production and test code by creating separate directory trees for the two, and defining the same package in both trees.
 Tools like Maven, Gradle, IntelliJ IDEA, and Eclipse IDE assume this is the default directory structure for all Java projects.